PacoReinaCampo/MPSoC-DV/source/rust/book/chapters/chapter5.md

 - We instantiate a `Person` struct named `person1` with values for its fields.
 - We access the fields of the struct using dot notation.

-## An Example Program Using Structs
+## AN EXAMPLE PROGRAM USING STRUCTS

 Here's an example program that demonstrates using structs to represent rectangles and calculating their area: